-February is Spay & Neuter Awareness Month.
-As cat lovers, we should take this time to educate pet owners about the importance of spaying and neutering.
+February is Spay/Neuter Awareness Month.
+As cat lovers, we should take this time to educate fellow cat lovers about the importance of spaying and neutering.

 The Pet Population Exploded

 As veterinary medicine continued to evolve and the human population moved from rural communities to urban and suburban ones, cats and dogs became more popular as household pets.

 Without reliable, humane ways to control the pet population, the number of unwanted animals exploded.
 During the Depression era, the ASPCA in New York recorded over 300,000 stray animals per year.